ArtifexSoftware/ghostpdl/demos/java/gsjava/README.txt

 the need to pass the "instance" parameter through.

-The com.artifex.gsjava.devices package contains several classes representing Ghoscript devices.
-Using the classes in this package is the greatest amount of separation from using the raw Ghoscript calls and it requires no direct calls through the GSAPI class.
-All device classes in this package are extensions of Device which provides a way of setting up a Ghoscript device and setting parameters.
+The com.artifex.gsjava.devices package contains several classes representing Ghostscript devices.
+Using the classes in this package is the greatest amount of separation from using the raw Ghostscript calls and it requires no direct calls through the GSAPI class.
+All device classes in this package are extensions of Device which provides a way of setting up a Ghostscript device and setting parameters.
 Subclasses have utility methods to set individual parameters through method calls instead of using a String and parameter type to specify the parameter name and type, respectively.

-Example code segment to set up an instance of Ghoscript:
+Example code segment to set up an instance of Ghostscript:

 import com.artifex.gsjava.*;
 import com.artifex.gsjava.util.*;

 public static void main(String[] args) {
-	// Stores a reference to the Ghoscript instance Reference<Long> instanceReference = new Reference<>();
+	// Stores a reference to the Ghostscript instance Reference<Long> instanceReference = new Reference<>();

-	// Creates a new Ghoscript instance with a NULL caller handle,
+	// Creates a new Ghostscript instance with a NULL caller handle,
 	// placing the instance into instanceReference
 	int code = GSAPI.gsapi_new_instance(instanceReference, GSAPI.GS_NULL);